Why Isn't the Discover Card Accepted Everywhere?

-Less than one percent more may not sound like much, but when the merchant is also paying to rent or own the equipment used to process transactions and network access fees, "just a little bit" more can be a little bit too much for some retailers.
+Less than 1% more may not sound like much, but when the merchant is also paying to rent or own the equipment used to process transactions and network access fees, "just a little bit" more can be a little bit too much for some retailers.

-Another issue that holds back some merchants may be a perception that Discover won't honor purchase agreements.
+Another issue that holds back some merchants may be the perception that Discover won't honor purchase agreements.

 Discover offers buyer protection for up to 90 days which even covers theft or damage.

 The retailer may have concerns about being responsible for the cost of the item, even if it isn't returned and even if there is no return policy.
 This can present a risk — real or perceived — that many retailers don't want to bear.

-One of the biggest retailers that don't accept Discover cards is Costco, a wholesale warehouse club.
+One of the biggest retailers where Discover cards are not accepted is Costco, a wholesale warehouse club.
 Costco has an exclusive partnership with Visa to only accept Visa credit cards in exchange for a lower merchant fee rate.

 Additionally, certain locations of major restaurant chains have been known to reject Discover cards.

 These locations are usually operated by franchisees of these restaurant chains.
 For example, some stores of Subway or Burger King may accept Discover cards while others do not — it depends on the owner of that particular store.

-On the surface, one of Discover's perks are attractive to international travelers, but while Discover card holders don't pay any foreign transaction fees, it isn't accepted in some places worldwide.
+On the surface, one of Discover's perks is attractive to international travelers, but while Discover cardholders don't pay any foreign transaction fees, it isn't accepted in some places worldwide.

 Discover hasn't moved into a number of nations, including all of the countries in Africa except for Morocco and South Africa, nor does it do business in France, Ireland, Australia, Ukraine or India.